FluidPlay/EzMsg/README.md

 http://stackoverflow.com/questions/999020/why-cant-iterator-methods-take-either-ref-or-out-parameters

-# What's this _=>_ thing, is that a smiley?
+# What's this `_=>_` thing, is that a smiley?

 That's standard C#'s lambda notation.
 Lambdas define anonymous delegates, which are basically pointers to methods which also hold a state.
 The Lambda notation expresses that whatever's on the left side "goes to" whatever's at the right side, since you need an identifier to work with.
-More tipically you'll see things like `x=>x.method()`in examples online, but personally I feel any letter used adds "cognitive weight" to the instruction, in practice making it harder to read.
-An underscore makes it clear that it has no meaning inside the call.
-If the compiler allowed me to type only .method() instead I gladly would, but feel free to write `armor=>armor.GetHealth(out health)` or use whatever other identifier you prefer.
+More tipically you'll see things like `x=>x.method()`in examples online, but personally I feel any letter used before a one-liner method call on a class already defined by generics doesn’t add any meaning.
+It’s like not using ‘var’ to infer the type of what’s an obvious type at the right of the equal sign.
+It doesn’t add any additional meaning, it adds "cognitive weight" to the instruction instead, in practice making it harder to read.
+An underscore in these cases makes it clear that it’s “bypassing” the Generics type (what’s between < and >).
+There’s no absolute right or wrong here, since the compiler will gladly accept any valid parameter identifier, so free to write `armor=>armor.GetHealth()` or whatever other format you prefer.

 # I don't like those lambda smiley thingies in my code, can I "hide" it somehow?